 - 5. Review the practices of the Bank to identify any transactions with related parties of the Bank that may have a material effect on the stability or solvency of the Bank; - 6.
-Monitor the procedures established by the Board to resolve conflicts of interest, including techniques for the identification of potential conflict situations and to restrict the use of confidential information; - 7.
+Monitor the procedures established by the Board to resolve conflicts of interest, including techniques for the identification of potential conflict situations and for restricting the use of confidential information; - 7.
 Monitor the procedures established by the Board to provide disclosure to customers of the Bank of information that is required to be disclosed by the Bank Act, and for dealing with and reporting complaints made by customers of the Bank who have requested or received products or services in Canada and to satisfy itself that these procedures are being adhered to by the Bank; - 8.
-Review and, if appropriate, recommend for Board approval, the Conduct Risk Summary Framework; - 9.
-Review and, if appropriate, recommend for Board approval the Bank's Code of Conduct which includes the standards of conduct and ethical behaviour for employees, officers and directors of the Bank and its subsidiaries and recommend for approval by the Board any exceptions from the Bank's Code of Conduct, as appropriate; - 10.
-Review reports from Global Compliance on compliance with the Bank's Code of Conduct and any instances of material deviation therefrom with corrective actions taken; - 11.
-Review the annual letter of certification from the Chief Executive Officer on the Bank's compliance with the Code of Conduct; - 12.
-Review and, if appropriate, approve the Anti-Bribery and Anti-Corruption Policy; - 13.
-Monitor the Bank's exposure to material conduct risk and review the Bank's conduct risk management practices including its identification, measurement, monitoring and assessment of conduct risk; - 14.
-Review reports to the Committee relating to conduct risk; and - 15.
-Review with management the results of their assessment of the Bank's conduct risk and their plans to remediate any material deficiencies identified.
+Review the Conduct Risk Summary Framework, prior to review and approval by the Board; - 9.
+Review and, if appropriate, recommend for Board approval the Scotiabank Code of Conduct which includes the standards of business conduct and ethical behaviour for employees, officers and directors of the Bank and its subsidiaries and recommend for approval by the Board any exceptions from the Scotiabank Code of Conduct, as appropriate; - 10.
+Review reports from Global Compliance on compliance with the Scotiabank Code of Conduct and any instances of material deviation therefrom with corrective actions taken; - 11.
+Review the annual letter of certification from the Chief Executive Officer on the Bank's compliance with the Scotiabank Code of Conduct; - 12.
+Monitor the Bank's exposure to material conduct risk and review the Bank's conduct risk management practices including its identification, measurement, monitoring and assessment of conduct risk; - 13.
+Review reports to the Committee relating to conduct risk; - 14.
+Review with management the results of their assessment of the Bank's conduct risk and their plans to remediate any material deficiencies identified; and - 15.
+Monitor the procedures established by the Bank to mitigate conduct risk.